 If you’re traveling with Hero Miles, please see our Donated Airfare page for more information.

 Most of our events, including workshops and activities, are casual.
 Hotel meeting rooms, despite our best efforts, can range in temperature, so you may wish to bring a light sweater for your own comfort level.
-Our Saturday evening banquet will be a semi-formal affair, however, you may wear whatever is most comfortable, from cocktail attire to your TAPS T-shirt.
+Our Saturday evening banquet for adults will be a semi-formal affair, however, you may wear whatever is most comfortable, from cocktail attire to your TAPS T-shirt.

 For our visit to Arlington National Cemetery, we suggest you wear clothes that are appropriate for warm weather and wear a lot of sunscreen.
 We encourage you to wear your TAPS T-shirt and comfortable shoes.
 Please remember that Arlington National Cemetery is sacred ground.